MadhughneaSai/JP-MORGAN-HACKATHON-CODE/README.md

-# Made a website for NGO called youngIsthaan foundat ion.
+# Made a website for NGO called youngIsthaan foundation.
 The entire code is in here.